joiellantero/image-processing-in-java/README.md

 ## Getting Started

-Clone the repository then run the each of the java files by following the steps below.
+Clone the repository then run each of the java files by following the steps below.

 ### Prerequisites